 The goal must be to protect the GP's gatekeeper role in the digital era.
 We can’t simply sit back until the day that the patient population has understood, and expects, that digital services are offered only by private actors.

-Video-doctors have challenged general practitioners.
-If general practitioners also offer appointments over video, they can overcome this challenge and secure their gatekeeper role in the digital era.
+Video-doctors have challenged GPs.
+If GPs also offer appointments over video, they can overcome this challenge and secure their gatekeeper role in the digital era.